unbekanntes-pferd/dracoon-python-api/README.md

 2. This package contains type hints and includes models for all payloads (updates and create payloads).
-To faciliate compliant object creation, there are several helper functions which can be found via make_, e.g.:
+To faciliate compliant object creation, there are several helper methods which can be found via make_, e.g.:

 ```Python
 room = dracoon.nodes.make_room(...)